Crashfree India

 Applications open twice a year for college students across India.
 No prior experience needed — just a stubborn refusal to accept unsafe roads.

-• 12-week structured fellowship with weekly mentor reviews
+• 12-week structured program with weekly mentor reviews

 • Field kits, training, and stipend support for active interns